Sorry, you need to enable JavaScript to visit this website.

 Contribution limits

-Both 401(k) and 403(b) plans are subject to contribution limits.
-First, in both cases, employees can contribute up to $22,500 of their income to their workplace retirement plan in 2023, and $23,000 in 2024.
-Additionally, workers ages 50 and older may contribute an additional $7,500.
+Both 401(k) and 403(b) plans are subject to the same IRS contribution limits.
+In 2026, employees can contribute up to $24,500 of their income, up from $23,500 in 2025.
+Workers age 50 and older may contribute up to an additional $8,000 per year in 2026 in catch-up contributions, an increase from $7,500 in 2025.

 Early withdrawal penalties

 Both 401(k) and 403(b) plans are intended to be used for retirement savings.
 As a result, both plans penalize workers who withdraw from their accounts before age 59 ½.
 For both accounts, any distributions taken before age 59 ½ that don’t qualify for any exceptions will be subject to a 10% tax penalty.
-That’s in addition to the ordinary income taxes you’ll pay on non-Roth retirement withdrawals.
+That’s in addition to the ordinary income taxes you’ll pay on the withdrawals.

 Required minimum distributions (RMDs)